Home

 Inuō was a master of Tennyomai (the dance of the heavenly maiden), with a graceful performance style.
 Even Zeami admitted that “Inuō is the flower of the art.”
 After the death of Kan’ami, Inuō was even viewed as the leader of Noh and won favour from the then shogun Yoshimitsu.

-The current five Noh schools including the Kanze school are all descended from Yamato Sarugaku, which features mimicry, while the other Sarugaku schools, including Ōmi, Settsu and Ise Sarugaku, no longer exist.
+The current five Noh schools including the Kanze school are all descended from Yamato Sarugaku, which features mimicry, wwhile the other Sarugaku schools, including Ōmi, Settsu and Ise Sarugaku, no longer exist except for traditional regional events.
 The impression of subtle, profound and graceful beauty that many people have about Noh seems not simply the speciality of Dengaku but rather of Ōmi Sarugaku.

 Kan'ami and Zeami aggressively adopted the performance styles of contemporary rivals including Inuō in the process of creating their art.
-Although Ōmi Sarugaku disappeared, we can say that its spirit still lives on today.
+We can say that the spirit of Ōmi Sarukaku still lives on today.

 illustration : Hiroko Sakaki